 We have built an underground cellar using retired shipping containers, stones and other natural materials from our area.
 The idea is to create an environment for winemaking that is stable in temperature without using man made energy to do it.

-Architectural concepts such as earth coupling, thermal mass, green roof and passive energy are all applied here.
-Read more about the development and principles of our cellar here.
+Architectural concepts such as earth coupling, thermal mass, green roof and passive energy are all applied here

 Jeremy Borg, Rolanie Lotz, and a few others helped us make wine in the early days, when we did not have our own cellar.
 Bryan MacRobert worked with us from 2013 to 2016, after which he decided to pay full attention to his own wine venture in Rioja, Spain.
 With Bryan we reached the Diners Club Wine Maker of the Year final in 2014 and harvested high ratings in Platter’s.
-Lieze Norval is our current winemaker.
-She has a beautiful affinity to our grapes and together with her we are learning how to make the best wines around.
-She is also a wonderful photographer, and many of her pictures have been used in this website.
+Lieze Norval worked with us from 2017-2022, and helped us maintain our good ratings in Platter’s.
+With her, we developed our very special Amarillo, one of the few orange wines in South Africa, as well as our first single-varietal Tempranillo.